 - Indexation: the deemed rent is re-valued every five years against current market rates.

-- Election out (under paragraph 21 Sch 15 FA 2004): the donor can elect on form IHT500 to be treated as making a GROB instead.
-The election removes the annual income tax charge but puts the property into the donor's estate for IHT.
-The election is made by 31 January after the tax year in which POAT first applies and is irrevocable.
+- Election out (under paragraph 21 Sch 15 FA 2004): you can elect on form IHT500 to be treated as making a GROB instead.
+The election removes the annual income tax charge but puts the property into your estate for IHT.
+You make it by 31 January after the tax year in which POAT first applies, and it is irrevocable.

-The choice between paying POAT and electing to GROB is age-and-survival dependent.
-For a donor in their early 60s in good health, the long POAT income tax bill (potentially 20+ years of charges) usually exceeds the eventual IHT cost, so the election is often the right move.
-For a donor in their late 70s with health concerns, the few years of POAT may be cheaper than full IHT on a property in the estate.
+Whether to pay POAT or elect to GROB turns on your age and likely survival.
+In your early 60s and in good health, the long POAT income tax bill (potentially 20+ years of charges) usually outweighs the eventual IHT cost, so the election is often the right move.
+In your late 70s with health concerns, a few years of POAT may well be cheaper than full IHT on a property sitting in your estate.

 Cessation of reservation: the s.102(4) escape and the false-PET clock